inemtsev/inemtsev/README.md

 ### Hi 👋,
-My name is Ilya and I love building efficient solutions.
+My name is Ilya and I love tinkering with things; cars, bikes, hardware, software...

 Kotlin is my favorite language.